 2. Acceptance Criteria for Non-Functional Requirements

-Example: Performance Optimization Story
+Sample of Acceptance Criteria: Performance Optimization Story

 • Dashboard loads in under 2 seconds for 95th percentile of requests